Why Legal Studies?

 Since its foundation the Human Rights Program has been offering quality graduate level education to students from various parts of the world, including Central and Eastern Europe, former Soviet Union and the Balkans.
 In recent years the number of students from Africa, the Americas and Asia has increased considerably.
 The LL.M. degree is open to law graduates, while the M.A. degree welcomes applicants with any disciplinary background with an interest in human rights.

-The Human Rights Program offers unique opportunities to its students to learn from prominent human rights defenders through credited internships, the clinical specialization, the international justice specialization and a unique course organized in Strasbourg, at the seat of the European Court of Human Rights.
+The Human Rights Program offers unique opportunities to its students to learn from prominent human rights defenders through credited internships and a unique course organized in Strasbourg, at the seat of the European Court of Human Rights.
 The Human Rights Program is a member of the Association of Human Rights Institutes – AHRI.

 Graduates of the program include successful human rights advocates and litigators.